What is diacetyl?

 The latter is known in the United States as 'popcorn lung', as it largely affected workers in popcorn factories that used diacetyl to make their products.

-Following these studies from 2006, the debate shifted towards the vaping industry and its 'gourmet' eliquids in 2014.
+Following these studies from 2006, the debate shifted towards the vaping industry and its 'dessert' e-liquids in 2014.

-The use of food flavourings in e-liquid manufacturing, and more specifically the use of diacetyl in sweet recipes, restarted the debate about the problems caused by inhaling this molecule.
-The many opponents of electronic cigarettes then used these concerns to instigate a big controversy that didn't last long, as we shall see.
+The use of food flavorings in e-liquid manufacturing, and more specifically the use of diacetyl in dessert recipes, restarted the debate about the problems caused by inhaling this molecule.

 E-liquide pour cigarette électronique au popcorn avec diacétyle

-Professor Konstantinos Farsalinos, a cardiologist and an expert on electronic cigarettes, wanted to shed light on the subject.
-So, he began his research by undoing the many spurious studies conducted against electronic cigarettes.
+Professor Konstantinos Farsalinos, a cardiologist and electronic cigarette expert, wanted to shed light on the subject.
+So, he began his research by dismantling the studies conducted against electronic cigarettes.
 Indeed, the latter had obvious protocol irregularities, but were wrongly used by many media to attack the whole vaping industry.

 Thus, the e-liquids' low diacetyl concentration wouldn't be strong enough to pose a risk to your health.
 Moreover, there hasn't been a proven clinical case linked to the consumption of diacetyl e-liquids since vaping's beginnings in 2005.